KeyanSong/431-2018/homework/README.md

 ## A Template for Homework Assignments

-For the first two homeworks, we have provided a template (one per assignment) that will help you produce your result.
+For the first two homeworks, we have provided a template (a different template for each assignment) that will help you produce your response.
 These are described in the instructions for those two homeworks.
 You'll find the actual templates on the [Data and Code page](https://github.com/THOMASELOVE/431-2018-data).

 ## Grading Errors?